comdotlinux/ReactJS-Todo/README.md

 6. in the same directory run npm start
     -- If you see something like: index.html rendered and webpack: bundle is now VALID.
 7. Point your browser to localhost:8080 and enjoy

+If it is running you could access the app directly at : https://reactjs-todo-comdotlinux.c9users.io/